 The thematic range should cover all the issues related to the reduction of risk of transmission or acquisition of HIV and other harms associated with drug use, as well as daily issues of significance to clients.
 The themes may include:

-Detailed analysis of risks of HIV transmission/acquisition and other negative consequences of drug preparation, transportation, distribution and use.
-While working on this and the following themes it is recommended to take into account vulnerability factors associated with gender, age and other significant social and demographic characteristics of the clients;
+Detailed analysis of HIV transmission/acquisition risks and other negative consequences of drug preparation, transportation, distribution and use.
+While working on this and the following themes, it is recommended to take into account vulnerability factors associated with gender, age and other significant social and demographic characteristics of the clients;

 Objective information of various psychoactive substances, nuanced information on their positive and negative effects, substance specific harm reduction advice, information on substance interaction and particularly dangerous combinations of substances;